GSA/digitalgov.gov/content/posts/2012-09-13-medicare-gov-responsive-redesign.md

   - responsive web design
 ---

-_[{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/12/Medicare-tablet-vertical-187x250.jpg" alt="Medicare-tablet-vertical" %}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/12/Medicare-tablet-vertical.jpg)Mobile Gov Experiences are agency stories about creating anytime, anywhere, any device government services and info.
+_[{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/12/Medicare-tablet-vertical-187x250.jpg" alt="Medicare-tablet-vertical" >}}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/12/Medicare-tablet-vertical.jpg)Mobile Gov Experiences are agency stories about creating anytime, anywhere, any device government services and info.
 This entry is a story shared by the **Centers for Medicare and Medicaid Services**._

 <a href="http://www.medicare.gov" rel="nofollow">Medicare.gov</a> is the consumer website for Medicare beneficiaries, caregivers, and advocates.
 The site includes information about Medicare plans, coverage, and care quality managed by the Centers for Medicare & Medicaid Services within Department of Health and Human Services.
 Initially, the site was going to be improved to implement a web content management system that would allow for easier maintenance of content on the site.